-Table 2 illustrated results on human capital development.
+Table 2 illustrates results on human capital development.
 Results gave a mean of 2.20.
-Seventy one respondents with the highest percentage of 51.4% disagreeing to the statement.
-Only one respondent with lowest percentage of 0.7% strongly agreeing to the statement.
+Seventy-one respondents with the highest percentage of 51.4% disagreed to the statement.
+Only one respondent with lowest percentage of 0.7% strongly agreed to the statement.
 Majority expressed their disagreement with most statements.
-This necessitates the need for continuous training.
-This concurred with other studies.
-As highlighted by Amoah & Marimon (2021), that project managers need a mix of technical and interpersonal skills for successful execution, equally findings show that Staff and administrators need to continuous upgrading technical and interpersonal skills (Amoah & Marimon, 2021).
+This necessitates the need for continuous training, thus it concurred with other studies.
+As highlighted by Amoah & Marimon (2021), project managers needed a mix of technical and interpersonal skills for successful execution.
+Equally findings show that Staff and administrators needed to continuous upgrading technical and interpersonal skills (Amoah & Marimon, 2021).
 High references in human capital shows the dire need for continuous empowerment.
 This concurs with Pujianto, (2024) that training helps staff to integrate effectively and align their work to organization standards and their expectations (Pujianto, 2024).
 It also concurs with Charo & Gachengo, (2023) that development strengthens individuals' ability and contribute to overall project success (Charo & Gachengo, 2023)